carbonscott/rc/UltiSnips/thinking/vocabulary.md

 	* keep aware of the difference of each trials;
 	* do error checking as much as possible;
 	* such as a number indicating assumption states;
-* Name a type -- a container for information organized;
+* Abstract things (remove dependency) and Name a type -- a container for information organized;
 * Name sth belonged to a type and for users to call;
 	* Two things belonged to same type for instance;
 	* Identifiers are needed to distinguish them when they are used;